afourcade/AffectTracker/README.md

 For example, in our studies (and in the figures here), the oscillation frequency and the amplitude of the projections were mapped to arousal.
 The smoothness and regularity (i.e., synchrony and similarity) of the projections were mapped to valence.

-> *Note: in case of no rating (thumb of the touchpad), the Flubber turns into a still disk*
+> *Note: in case of no rating (thumb off the touchpad), the Flubber turns into a still disk*

 A video of an exemplary participant who continuously evaluates their emotional experience using Flubber feedback while watching a 360° VR video is available at: https://doi.org/10.17617/3.QPNSJA.